-Wind chimes may be thought to ward off evil, while attracting peaceful spirits.
+A windchime or windcatcher may be thought to ward off evil, while attracting peaceful spirits.
+Get your zenergy.
 Wind chimes are used not just for their sound effects, but also for purifying and enhancing energy within a certain area.
 They provide a calming effect, creating melodious sounds, generating meditative feelings, and engaging senses other than just hearing -- listening to wind chimes reduces stress and promotes relaxation.
 These sounds are considered to have a healing effect on the body and mind, encouraging people to listen, creating upbeat feelings, and are said to unblock emotional stress and bring feelings of inner peace and more of a sense of balance in one’s life.

-Attracting positive energy creates a positive aura and dispels negative or stagnant energies.
+Attracting positive energy through deep tones display creates a positive aura and dispels negative or stagnant energies.
 Decorative wind chimes enhance your outdoor designs, adding color and texture to your landscape while creating good luck and positive energy at the same time.

-Okay, enough history, show me some wind chimes!
+Okay, enough history, go get your zenergy and show me some wind chimes!